How to discipline without punishment

 Discipline and the Brain

-When we talk to our children in a calm, regulated manner and communicate to them in a way that can teach and guide their future behaviour we engage the part of their brain that is responsible for learning.
+When we communicate to children in a way that can teach and guide their future behaviour we engage the part of their brain that is responsible for learning.
 This is known as the pre-frontal cortex or the ‘thinking brain’ and is responsible for executive functioning such as thinking, reasoning, emotional control, working memory, judgement, logical reasoning etc.

 Punishment and the brain

 When we punish our children using pain-based techniques such as shouting, yelling and smacking or shame based techniques such as belittling, isolation, time-out and rejection our children activate their ‘emotional brain’ where their ‘flight, fight, freeze response’ is located.
 This part of the brain is responsible for survival and puts the body in automatic mode so that we don’t have to think.
-If you’re in the woods and come across a bear, you haven’t got time to think you need your brain to get you running away.
 When this part of the brain is activated, stress hormones such as adrenalin and cortisol are released to provide energy.

 Constant activation of this stress response as a result of punishment or fear of punishment can cause physical changes to the brain and prevent its healthy development.